Suju25/Rise_Demo/README.md

 Framework Details:

+Expand src/test/resources Config.properties file is added where we are saving our url

+Expand src/main/java  under package com.Rise_Demo.Constants there is one Constant java file where all constant values which is used is code is stored

 Expand src/main/java under package com.Rise_Demo.Pages there are 2 java files Login page & Home Page(Functionality of Login Page & Home Page)